 Many martial arts are good examples.
 Throwing a punch?
 Simple, right?
 Wrong.
 Each martial art has a technique, and it takes time to learn how to punch properly.
 Same applies to strikes, kicks, throws, stances, et cetera.

-Inverted with building a PC: the standards of interconnects (everything is designed to fit one way) and mounting (everything is designed to mount one way) make building a PC no harder than assembling that Lego castle.
-The hard part though is troubleshooting when something goes wrong or making sure it all fits together.
+Somewhat inverted with building a PC: the standards of interconnects (everything is designed to fit one way) and mounting (everything is designed to mount one way) make the physical building of a PC no harder than assembling that Lego castle.
+The hard part is troubleshooting when something goes wrong or making sure it all fits together.
 It is true that most incompatible parts will not fit where they shouldn't go, but that doesn't help when you end up with a computer with no RAM because the sticks you ordered won't fit.

 The software side is where the real "fun" begins.
 Software has become so user-friendly that the average user might think that loading up a computer is as easy as installing an "app".
 However, if the computer does nothing but beep at you when you power it on, you had better know what "beep codes" are.
 And while modern OS's have simplified the process of installing any drivers you need, your initial capabilities are still limited to whatever the OS disk has built-in support for.